 - · base salary;

 - · incentive compensation;

 - · long-term equity awards; and

-- · retirement, health and welfare and other benefits.
+- · retirement, health and welfare and other benefits

 Base compensation.
-We establish base compensation at a level that best enables us to hire and retain individuals in a competitive environment and reward individual contribution to our overall business goals.
-Executive base salary is targeted at the median level of our benchmark group and our executives are currently paid between 80.0% and 110.0% of this median.
+Base compensation is the foundation of our compensation program and our goal is to ensure that base salary levels enable us to attract and retain the executive talent needed to operate our business.
+Executive base salary is targeted at the median level of our benchmark group.
+Our executives are currently paid between 80.0% and 110.0% of this median, reflecting the judgment of the compensation committee which takes into consideration each executive officer's responsibility, performance, experience and other factors such as retention concerns and internal equity.